staeter/work-in-progress/dialogue.md

 # Dialogue

 Through sciences and technologies, humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
-Deep systemic changes are needed for humanity to gain conscious control over its future and overcome self destructive mechanisms of capitalism.
+Deep systemic changes are needed for humanity to gain conscious control over its future and overcome the self destructive mechanisms of capitalism.

 This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
 It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
-Thereby arises the need for tools enabling local and global collective organizing and decision making able to support the peoples that fight for justice and equity all over the world and to serve as the software infrastructure for those new political systems.
+Thereby arises the need for tools enabling local and global collective organizing and decision making able to support the peoples that fight for justice and equity all over the world and to serve as the software infrastructure for new political systems.

 Building such decentralized social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists, content creators and more.
 This document is a first attempt at clarifying its requirements in order to structure and orient everyone's work toward a clear and unified goal.